North Cyprus leader backs two-state proposal for U.N. talks | Politics

 Tatar said he had delegated a negotiator to discuss the operation of the crossings with Greek Cypriots through the U.N., adding that he believed they should reopen soon if the parties show a "positive attitude".
 The two sides have also been at odds over the Turkish Cypriots' decision last year to partially reopen the beach town of Varosha, whose 39,000 Greek Cypriot residents fled in the second wave of an invasion mounted by Turkey in 1974 triggered by a brief Greek-inspired coup.

-Tatar, who will hold talks with Turkish President Tayyip Erdogan in Turkey on Monday, said nearly 150,000 visitors had been to Varosha since October, and it was pointless to keep the town closed if there was no realistic prospect of resolving the conflict.
+Tatar said nearly 150,000 visitors had been to Varosha since October, and it was pointless to keep the town closed if there was no realistic prospect of resolving the conflict.
+(Writing by Tuvan Gumrukcu; Editing by Dominic Evans, Giles Elgood and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)